SoulKa/template-replace-stream/README.template.md

 A high performance `{{ template }}` replace stream working on binary or string streams.

-This module is written in pure TypeScript, consists of only {{loc}} lines of code and has no other dependencies.
+This module is written in pure TypeScript, consists of only {{loc}} lines of code (including type definitions) and has no other dependencies.
 It is flexible and allows replacing an arbitrary wide range of template variables while being extremely fast (see [Benchmarks](#benchmarks)).

 ## Install